kirkins/Twitter-Sentiment-Collector/README.md

 You'll now be able to see a list of search data in your browser at localhost:3000

 The first script will continue mining 100 tweets a minute.
+You can also open multiple tabs and run multiple searches simeltaniously.

-You can experiment with increasing the speed, I don't know at which point twitter restricts access.
+You can experiment with increasing the speed at which tweets are requested from Twitter.
+I don't know at which point twitter restricts api access.

 ![graph picture](http://imgur.com/a/uTxur)